KinaKnowledge/juno-lang/README.md

   - Add a Domain Specific Language that makes working with the model or information easier
   - Deliver the model and information via HTML and/or JSON services.
   - Perhaps you just have a browser.
 Build your data structure, save it off from time to time as an HTML file.
 When you are ready to work on it again, open the HTML file again.
-  - Save your browser based environment image to javascript.
+  - Save your browser based environment image to javascript

+  .
 Import it into a server model seamlessly??

 Next: need to run it?
 Move it to the server and start it.